-Please complete this electronic contract with a faculty sponsor.
-Faculty sponsor must email the completed contract to mjschnei [at] umass.edu (Mary Schneider) to enroll student.
+Please complete this electronic contract with a Faculty Sponsor.
+The Faculty Sponsor must email the completed contract to mjschnei [at] umass.edu (Mary Schneider) to enroll the student.

 ANIMLSCI 291C - Biotech Research -Cell & Molec I 1 credit

 ANIMLSCI 291M - Biotech Research-Animal Models I 1 credit

 ANIMLSCI 391C - Biotech Research-Cell & Molec II 2 credits

 ANIMLSCI 391M - Biotech Research-Animal Models II 2 credits

 ANIMLSCI 491C - Biotech Research-Cell & Molec III 3 credits

 ANIMLSCI 491M - Biotech Research-Animal Models III 3 credits

 Internships and Practica should be registered as ANIMLSCI 298, 398 or 498 through Handshake.
 In order to enroll in a ’98 practicum course, students should